lunarai-llc/dm-algorithm/README.md

 It includes:

 - A reference implementation of the DM algorithm for finite mixture models
-- Instantiations using Hellinger and negative-exponential divergences
+- Instantiations using Kullback-Leibler, Hellinger, and negative-exponential divergences
 - Simulation scripts to reproduce representative numerical results

 The implementation prioritizes **clarity and correctness** over computational